apache/pulsar/site2/docs/getting-started-concepts-and-architecture.md

 #### Listeners

 Client libraries can provide their own listener implementations for consumers.
-The [Java client](client-libraries-java.md), for example, provides a {% javadoc MesssageListener client org.apache.pulsar.client.api.MessageListener %} interface.
+The [Java client](client-libraries-java.md), for example, provides a {@inject: javadoc:MesssageListener:/client/org/apache/pulsar/client/api/MessageListener} interface.
 In this interface, the `received` method is called whenever a new message is received.

 ### Topics